ycarocog/Game_Anxiety/README.md

+# Anxiety :broken_heart:
+## Hello, me and my friends made a game for GameJam.

-Developed by Ycaro, Gabriel and Daielly
+### We had 2 week.
+Developed by Ycaro, Gabriel and Daielly.

-Programming: Gabriel and Ycaro
+Programming: Gabriel and Ycaro <br/>
-Design: Ycaro and Daielly
+Design: Ycaro and Daielly <br/>
-Storytelling: Gabriel, Ycaro and Daielly
+Storytelling: Gabriel, Ycaro and Daielly <br/>
 OST: Gabriel